Explore Historic Chelsea, Michigan

 1876/77, Commercial Italianate

 Vogel’s & Foster’s, developed by Harmon S. Holmes Chelsea Milling Company founder, had its beginnings as Holmes Mercantile, a clothing and dry goods store and is considered one of the oldest department stores in the area.
-Today’s name was handed down from two longtime owners – Helen Vogel, who sold women’s clothing in the north store, and Bob Foster, who sold men’s clothing in the south store.
+The "Vogel & Foster's" name was handed down from two longtime owners - Helen Vogel, who sold women’s clothing in the north store, and Bob Foster, who sold men’s clothing in the south store.
 Step back in time as you go through the vintage doors and into a store where much of the historic character has been maintained, including the vintage 1911 water fountain located in the archway between the buildings.
 Whitetail and FarmSudz moved into the building after Vogel & Foster's closed in 2022.

 18. Bill Ballagh Building; 102 E. Middle St.